albertoDonof/IoT-Individual-Assignment/README.md

 ## Technical Details

+The source files for this assignment are in the src/individual_assignment_complete folder.

 ### Input Signal
 For this assignment i choosed to simulate the input signal with the firmware of my esp32 board.
 The input signal i generated is composed by two sine waves with different frequencies and it's the following:
 ```